Jane Conroe

-Jane Conroe, Chair Jane Conroe is a retired middle and high school science teacher.
+Jane Conroe is a retired middle and high school science teacher.
 She holds a Bachelor of Arts degree in chemistry from Kent State University and a Masters of Education in chemistry from SUNY Fredonia.
 She has served the Chautauqua County region through both volunteer and professional involvement which focused on the ecology of Chautauqua Lake and the needs of the county’s watersheds.
 She and her husband, Doug, have monitored the quality of Chautauqua Lake as volunteers for the New York State Citizens Statewide Lake Assessment Program since its beginnings in 1987.
-Jane has served on the Chautauqua Watershed Conservancy and the Audubon Community Nature Center Board of Directors and currently serves as Vice-Chair of the Conewango Creek Watershed Association.
-“Protecting the water, protects the future well-being of the people as well as the economy of the Conewango watershed.
+Jane has served on the Board of Directors of the Chautauqua Watershed Conservancy and the Audubon Community Nature Center and is currently on the board of the Conewango Creek Watershed Association.
+“Protecting the water, protects the future well-being of the people as well as the economy of the Conewango Creek watershed.
 The Consortium is that voice for our region.”

 Deborah E. Moore (Debbie) is a CPA with an MBA from the University at Buffalo.
 She is currently the Executive Director at the Chautauqua Foundation.
 Previously she worked in manufacturing accounting at Truck-Lite Co. and public accounting at Buffamante Whipple Buttafaro, P.C.
 Debbie has been Treasurer of the Chautauqua Lake Association (CLA) for many years and is currently the CLA representative on the board of the Chautauqua Watershed Conservancy.
 She lives in Bemus Point with her husband and two sons.
 Debbie’s love for the lake is what drew her back to the region, where she and her family enjoy just about every lake activity there is, as well as fishing, hiking, and simply playing in the surrounding creeks.